Authentic flamenco beside the Mezquita

 Air-conditioned patio and traditional décor

-The air-conditioned patio matters in Córdoba — summer shows are considerably more enjoyable here than at venues that haven't addressed the heat.
+The air-conditioned patio matters in Córdoba.
+Summer shows are considerably more enjoyable here than at venues that haven't addressed the heat.
 Azulejo tiles on the walls, a layout designed so every seat has a sightline to the performers.
 The décor evokes traditional Andalusia without becoming a theme park version of it.
 For the complete picture of flamenco in Córdoba, see our flamenco guide or explore the Judería where several tablaos are clustered.

 Shows and atmosphere

 Shows combine guitar, singing and dancing in a classic format that lets the artists' technique come through.
-The compact space is an advantage here — the difference between watching flamenco from ten rows back and watching it from three metres away is not a small thing.
+The compact space is an advantage here.
+The difference between watching flamenco from ten rows back and watching it from three metres is not a small thing.
 Shows run several evenings a week, generally in the evening.
-To book a dedicated professional tablao experience, see our flamenco show page.
-Average spend: €10–15 per drink.

 Practical information

-The tavern is on a side street off Calle Cardenal Herrero, the main road alongside the Mezquita.
+The tavern is on Calle Buen Pastor, a side street off Calle Cardenal Herrero, the main road alongside the Mezquita.
 Easy to reach from anywhere in the historic center.
-Hours vary by season and programme.
-Reservations recommended May–October.
-For evening planning, see our guide to Córdoba after dark.
+The walk from the Mezquita's main entrance takes under two minutes.